A solitary pulmonary nodule (SPN) is an abnormal growth in

 lung cancer is present.
 A past lung infection can

 cause a noncancerous SPN.
-But of all SPNs doctors think might
+Only about half of SPNs are cancer.
+Noncancerous SPNs

 often are caused by a previous infection in the lung.
 Further tests can be done